giuliamasoero/giuliamasoero.github.io/content/project/marie-curie/index.md

 external_link: ""
 author: admin
 image:
-  caption: Photo by Giulia Masoero
+  caption: Art by Martina Cadin
   focal_point: Smart
 summary: Drivers of changes of body shape and size in adult Alpine swifts, is there an effect of climate change?
 Towards an integrative approach to understand the underlying mechanisms, the consequences across the lifespan, and improve our predictive ability.